 The result: spiritual death from sin and separation between God and humanity.
 An innocent animal is sacrificed, its skin used to cover their nakedness (Gen 3:21) and the first couple is ejected from the garden and away from the Tree of [Everlasting] Life.
 (Of course, Jesus restores us to that everlasting life, the life that was lost in the garden (John 3:16,36), but that is a different talk…)

 Humanity sprawls out into the world and immediately corruption sets in.
 All sorts of depravity ensues and then the flood—a global reset—and it’s here where we see the first major covenant between God and man.
-Though scholars will argue about the full number of covenants* in the Bible, most will agree there are about five major covenants:
+Though scholars will argue about the full number of covenants[1] in the Bible, most will agree there are at least five major covenants:

 The Noahic Covenant (Genesis 9); A covenant between God and Noah, post-flood, where God reaffirms humanity’s dominion and promises never again to destroy the earth with water.